All dogs age differently.

 Regular teeth checks are also important as your dog ages.

 You can try to brush your dog's teeth, if possible, to help them stay clean and healthy.
-You can also try products like Denta Sticks that are comparatively easier to administer.
+You can also try products like Denta Sticks that are easy to administer.

 Keep your dog engaged

-Just because your dog isn't showing as much affection doesn't mean you should hold yourself back.
+Just because your dog isn't showing as much affection, it doesn't mean you should hold yourself back.
 Don't hesitate to give them extra hugs and belly rubs.

-If they may feel uninterested in their favourite old toys it might be time to get them new ones to keep them occupied as they love new discoveries - so what if they're old.
+If they may feel uninterested in their favourite old toys it might be time to get them new ones to keep them occupied as they love new discoveries.

-Also, you might want to change their treats to softer ones as they may have more difficulties with harder ones.
+Also, you might want to change their treats to softer ones.

-You can also get them a food puzzle which keeps them entertained but also helps with weight loss.
+You can get them a food puzzlem, which keeps them entertained but also helps with weight loss.

-Lastly, if they don't have this already, get them a nice and comfy pet bed!
-This ensures they get a good rest and are energized for the next day.
+Lastly, if they don't have one already, get them a nice and comfy pet bed to ensure they get a good rest and are energised for the next day.